gentoo-mirror/SarahMiaOverlay/README.md

 4) If there is an applet/application/theme you want let me know with a link and I will see if I can add it in the overlay for you.
 Please do note that for themes any gtk theme should work fine out of the box and can be set through budgie control center.

 5) The overlay changes and todo's are each in their own files, refer to CHANGELOG.md or TODO.md for those.

+6) The migration installation sections will be removed from this document when I make 10.8 stable.
+By default I will assume everyone is on 1.7+ then and using budgie-meta.